hoveronica/Code-Challenge/README.md

 7. Application will run on browser in your local machine.

 ## Ideas behind the implementation
 This application is written in HTML, CSS and AngularJS.
-I picked AngularJS because it make creating a single-page application quick and easy.
+I picked AngularJS because it simplifies the process in creating a single-page application, and also make code resuable with the directives in its library.
 AngularJS can also fetch JSON file using $http and get method.
 However, due to time constraint, I was not able to successfully implement the given JSON file.
 If I was given more time, I would create a ng module to interact with the JSON file.